 If you need a little more power and don’t mind packing cables, the Anker PowerCore 20100 has almost double the charging capacity.

 As for the actual batteries, it’s common for Fujifilm camera owners to carry several spares – I’ve heard of Fuji wedding shooters to pack as many as ten spare batteries to last them an entire day!

-Own-brand batteries like these are always the best for charge-duration, but if you’re on a budget, there are some decent third-party batteries available for Fuji cameras – my favourite of which are from the Wasabi Power range.
+Own-brand batteries are always the best for charge-duration, but if you’re on a budget, there are some decent third-party batteries available for Fuji cameras – my favourite of which are from the Wasabi Power range.

 You’ll probably need a dual charger so you can charge both the batteries at once, in which case the Wasabi Power Batteries + Dual Charger option is great value for money at under $25.
 All items meet or exceed OEM standards and come with a 3-year manufacturer warranty.